 - Make sure your mattress fits snugly in the bed frame so that your baby won't become trapped between the frame and the mattress.

-- Don't cover your child's head while sleeping.
+- Don't cover your child's head while they're sleeping.

-- Don't use pillows, comforters, quilts, and other soft or plush items on the bed.
+- Don't have pillows, comforters, quilts, and other soft or plush items on the bed.
 You can dress your baby in a sleeper instead of using blankets.